Complete-the-Code/ctc2-phase-1/acquiredSymbols/README.md

 [Join the madness and complete the code](https://discord.gg/dbrand)

-**Note some cards have placeholders in place until a suitable image is found**
+**Note some cards might have placeholders in place until a suitable image is found**

 | Decoded Letter | Card |
 | :---: | :---: |